thingybase/server/app/content/pages/projects/shelving.html.md

 ### Put the crates on the shelves

 Once you've got your crates organized, its time to put them on the shelves physically and in Thingybase.
-Put the crate on the shelf, then either find the coresponding shelf in Thingybase or scan the label on the shelf you printed.
-When you're on the shelf's page, click `+ Add item`, then name your crate and check the `Allow items to be contained within this item` checkbox.
+Put the crate on the shelf, then either find the corresponding shelf in Thingybase or scan the label on the shelf you printed.
+When you're on the shelf's page, click `+ Add item`, then name your crate and check the `Allow items to be contained within this item` check-box.
 If you'd like, you can also start adding items into the crate on Thingybase that will help you find it later.

 ### Label the crates